 - How will the data be shared with others, during and/or after the project?

 The National Science Foundation (NSF) and other agencies are emphasizing open access to data.
 It is to your advantage to deposit your research data in data centers or repositories that facilitate access, with descriptive information to enable finding, persistent identifiers (DOIs or other links), and links between the data and articles and other publications.

 Describe what you will do to provide access to the data during and/or at the conclusion of the research project.
 This should include a description and rationale for any restrictions on who may access the data and under what conditions, a timeline for providing access, and information on the resources (equipment, connections, systems, expertise, repositories, etc.) that will be needed to meet anticipated requests.

 - Where and how will the data be archived/preserved for long-term access?

 Describe your plans for preserving data in accessible form.
 Plans should include a timeline proposing how long the data are to be preserved, outlining any changes in access anticipated during the preservation timeline, and documenting the resources and capabilities (e.g., equipment, connections, systems, expertise) needed to meet the preservation goals.
 Where data will be preserved beyond the duration of direct project funding, a description of other funding sources or institutional commitments necessary to achieve the long-term preservation and access goals should be provided.

-Frequently there is an overlap between preservation and data sharing (#4 above), because deposit of data in many repositories entails preservation, and provides open access to the data sets.
-Keep in mind, however, that you may also want to preserve some unpublished/unshared data beyond the grant funding cycle, due to confidentiality or other concerns.
+Frequently, there is an overlap between preservation and data sharing (#4 above), because deposit of data in many repositories entails preservation, and provides open access to the data sets.
+Keep in mind, however, that you also may want to preserve some unpublished/unshared data beyond the grant funding cycle, due to confidentiality or other concerns.